NgModules help organize an application into cohesive blocks of functionality.

-We'll get to that file in a moment.
+You'll get to that file in a moment.

 The remaining two routes use lazy loading syntax to tell the router where to find the modules:

-A lazy loaded module location is a string, not a type.
+A lazy-loaded module location is a string, not a type.

 In this app, the string identifies both the module file and the module class,